-- Degree Plan (Degree Audit) It serves as a checklist for the candidate outlining the courses they must complete to earn the MPH degree.
-MPH Program students are required to complete form with academic advisor, in their first semester.
-Students are required to complete this form and print a hard copy for signatures. - Application for Graduate Degree Candidacy When approximately 12-15 semester hours have been completed the student should submit an application for advancement to candidacy.
-Please note that the student cannot be advanced to candidacy until: - 1.
+- Degree Plan (Degree Audit) It serves as a checklist for the candidate outlining the courses, they must complete to earn the MPH degree.
+MPH Program students are required to complete the form with an academic advisor, in their first semester.
+Students are required to complete this form and print a hard copy for signatures. - Master's Degree ADMISSION TO CANDIDACY- When approximately 12-15 semester hours have been completed the student should make an application for advancement to candidacy.
+Please note that students cannot be advanced to candidacy until: - 1.
 All admission requirements have been met. - 2.
-All incompletes ("I" grades) have been removed. - 3.
-Application for Candidacy approved by your departmental committee. - 4.
-The Graduate English Competency Examination has been passed, or ENG 500 completed with a grade of "B" or higher - 5.
-Overall GPA is 3.00 or higher.
+Notification of the program option the student is electing, or that is required. - 3.
+All incompletes ("I" grades) have been removed. - 4.
+Earned a 3.00 cumulative G.P.
+A. - 5.
+Registered for Graduate Degree Candidacy with the approval of the Candidacy Committee in the student's major department. - 6.
+A minimum of 30 required hours of coursework (please check with your individual program).